rotembar22/rotembar22/README.md

 4. [Self-Attention layers in deep Convolutional Generative Adversarial Networks (GAN)](https://github.com/rotembaruch/Self--Attention-Layers-in-Deep-Convolutional-Generative-Adversarial-Networks).
 This study examines the effect of adding self-attention layers to a GAN model.
 Self-Attention layers intend to add a dimension of memory to the model for generating images with better spatial significance.
 The measurement tool we used to measure the generated images quality is FID.

-5. A small project to practice the use of Apache Kafka.
-In this work, we performed a [semantic analysis](https://github.com/rotembaruch/Semantic-analysis-with-Apache-Kafka) on the famous play Romeo and Juliet with batches of 100-line.
-The semantic analysis was performed according to the AFINN dictionary.

 ### To Connect
 ---